Faculty Start of Term Memo

 During the course evaluation period, any student who completes an evaluation for a course, or officially opts out, will be able to view their grade in the course on MyNewSchool once a grade is posted.
 When the evaluation period has finished, all students will be able to view their posted grades on MyNewSchool.

-Please also note that due to limited access to library resources and students who may be studying outside the NYC area, you cannot rely on the library materials for access to textbooks.
+Please also note that due to limited access to library resources and students who may be studying outside the NYC area, most students will not be able to use the library to access physical materials.
 However, the library has digital resources that can be accessed anywhere.
-More information about those can be found here.
+More information about the library’s digital collections can be found here.

 Updating Your Faculty Profile